leagueBigData/Collector/README.md

 <br>
 what you need...........<br>
 youll need api key from league of legends<br>
-NodeJS running on your machine<br>
+NodeJS running on your machine <br>
-mongodb running on your machine<br> ---Not yet as we are starting all over.....
+mongodb running on your machine ---Not yet as we are starting all over <br>